AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 \ref alib_strings_assembly "5.
 String Assembly".

 \see
-   Note also paragraph
-   \ref alib_ns_strings_astring_copymove "Copy/Move Constructor and Assignment"
-   of this class's reference documentation.
+   Paragraph \ref alib_ns_strings_astring_copymove "Copy/Move Constructor and Assignment" of this class's reference documentation.
 This provides some rationale for the explicit nature of \b AString construction.